Louisiana State University Shreveport

 Louisiana State University Shreveport (LSU Shreveport or LSUS) is a public university in Shreveport, Louisiana.
 It is part of the Louisiana State University System.
-Initially, a two-year college, LSUS has expanded into a university with 21 undergraduate degree programs, a dozen master's degree programs, and more recently a Doctorate of Education (Ed.D.) in Leadership Studies.
-LSUS offers more than 70 extra-curricular organizations and operates Red River Radio, a public radio network based in Shreveport.
+Initially, a two-year college, LSUS has expanded into a university with 25 undergraduate degree programs, 13 master's degree programs, and a Doctorate of Education in Leadership Studies.
+LSUS offers more than 50 extracurricular organizations and operates Red River Radio, a public radio network based in Shreveport, as well as the Spring Street Museum in downtown Shreveport, the Pioneer Heritage Center on campus, the Red River Watershed Management Institute, Institute for Nonprofit Administration and Research and the Center for Business and Economic Research.

 History

-In September 1967, Louisiana State University Shreveport opened its doors as a two-year commuter college with an enrollment of 807 students under the direction of Dean Donald Shipp.
+In September 1967, Louisiana State University Shreveport opened its doors as a two-year commuter college with an enrollment of 807 students under the direction of dean Donald Shipp.
 The campaign to establish a branch of Louisiana State University (LSU) in Shreveport began in 1936 when the Caddo Parish Police Jury passed a resolution for the school with the support of Frank Fulco and several civic organizations including the Queensborough Civic Club.
-However, when Louisiana State Senator Roscoe Cranor presented the formal request to Governor Richard Leche in 1937, he rejected the proposal.
+However, when Louisiana state senator Roscoe Cranor presented the formal request to governor Richard Leche in 1937, he rejected the proposal.

-Another nineteen years would past before State Representative Frank Fulco introduce a bill to the Louisiana House in 1956 to, yet again, establish a branch of LSU in Shreveport.
-It failed in committee, forcing Representative Fulco to introduce a resolution calling for a feasibility study by the State Department of Education to determine the need for a state college in Shreveport.
-This time, the resolution passes; the study took two years to complete.
-It revealed that not only was a public college needed in Shreveport but that the citizens of the area desired it, invigorating debate among various Louisiana state legislators, governors, universities, civic clubs, and, of course, private citizens over its necessity and fiscality.
-Fortunately, the debate concluded in 1964 with the introduction of House Bill 87.
+Another nineteen years would pass before state representative Frank Fulco introduce a bill to the Louisiana House in 1956 to, yet again, establish a branch of LSU in Shreveport.
+It failed in committee, forcing Fulco to introduce a resolution calling for a feasibility study by the State Department of Education to determine the need for a state college in Shreveport.
+The resolution passed and the study took two years to complete.
+It revealed that not only was a public college needed in Shreveport but that the citizens of the area desired it, invigorating debate over its necessity and fiscality.
+The debate concluded in 1964 with the introduction of House Bill 87.
+By 1965, the LSU Board of Supervisors formally had established LSUS as an integral division of Louisiana State University and appointed Donald Shipp as the first dean of LSUS.
+Shipp quickly established a base of operations at the old Line Avenue School with A.J.
+Howell as the business manager and Fabia Thomas as the registrar and hired the original core faculty.

-Co-authored by Representative Algie Brown [Caddo]; Frank Fulco [Caddo]; J. Bennett Johnston [Caddo]; Ford Stinson [Bossier]; and Joe Cooper [DeSoto], House Bill 87 set to create a two-year branch of LSU in Shreveport.
-It passed in both the House and Senate and signed into law by Governor John J. McKeithen on June 27, 1967, under Act No 41.
-At the same time another junior college, Southern University at Shreveport (SUSLA), also opened.
-By 1965, the LSU Board of Supervisors formally had established LSUS as an integral division of Louisiana State University and appoints Donald Shipp as the first Dean of LSUS.

-Shipp quickly establishes a base of operations at the old Line Avenue School with A.J.
-Howell as the business manager and Mrs. Fabia Thomas as the Registrar and hires the original core faculty.
 The Line Avenue School remained the center location for the students, faculty, and staff until the completed construction of the three-story Science Building and a two-story Library on the new campus grounds located off Hwy 1 in Southeast Shreveport in 1967.